digdir/dialogporten/src/Digdir.Domain.Dialogporten.Janitor/README.md

 ### sync-resource-policy-information

 - **Description:**
-  Synchronizes information from resources policies from the Altinn Resource Registry to Dialogporten's local copy used for authorization.
+  Synchronizes resource policies from the Altinn Resource Registry to Dialogporten's local copy used for authorization.

 - **Argument(s):**
     - `-s` *Optional*: Override the time of the last synchronization.
 This argument should be a `DateTimeOffset`, e.g., `2024-08-15` (default: newest in local copy)